June 4th Museum: Exhibits

-The museum collection consists of artifacts, photographs and information related to the incident.
+The museum collection consisted of artifacts, photographs and information related to the incident.
 These include the casings of rounds fired by the People's Liberation Army in Tiananmen Square and a raincoat which was worn by a resident of Hong Kong who went to Beijing to support the Democracy Movement.
 The museum also contains T-shirts signed by the student leaders including Wang Dan and Chai Ling.
 The museum provided a multi-media area, heritage area, history area and a library.
 A Goddess of Democracy statue, which at 6 ft 4 in in height symbolizes 4 June, was to have been displayed in the permanent museum.

 A bottle of home-made liquor billed as "Eight Liquor June Four" – the word "liquor" (酒) is a homonym of "nine" (九) and sold for 89.64 yuan – all symbolising for the crackdown date was produced in 2016 by four activists in Sichuan.
 The bottle's label depicted "Tank Man" image from 1989, and boasted of being aged 27 years (for the 27th anniversary in 2016) with 64 percent proof.
 Although the product was seized, one bottle that survived was smuggled out of the country made a symbolic trip around the world, to the Middle East, France, the US and eventually Hong Kong, where it was put on display in the museum.
 On 4 April 2019, the fourth of four Sichuan men who were arrested in 2016 for producing the liquor was sentenced to jail for 31/2 years; the three other men were also charged with "picking quarrels and provoking trouble", but were instead given suspended sentences.

 With the future the museum seen as uncertain by museum staff including manager Lee Cheuk-yan after the imposition of the Hong Kong National Security Law, a fundraiser was started to preserve the exhibits in digital format.